 The British political labour movement is trying to recreate itself.
-Over the last three years something like half a million people have joined the Labour Party, and done so mostly because they want to be politically active as left-wingers.
-Around 40,000 have joined Momentum for the same reason.
+During Corbyn's leadership — when this book was published — something like half a million people joined the Labour Party, and mostly because they wanted be politically active as left-wingers.
+Around 40,000 joined Momentum for the same reason.

-Yet the legacy of previous defeats for socialism still weighs heavy.
-There is a strong current of opinion within the broad left which suggests that a broadly left-wing Labour Party will suffice.
+Yet the legacy of previous defeats for socialism still weighed and weighs heavy.
+There was and remains a strong current of opinion within the broad left which suggests that re-winning a broadly left-wing Labour Party will suffice.
+However, the defeat Corbyn and the left-wing Labour leadership has left the British left and labour movement are even more disorientated.
 What has the experience of the Bolsheviks and the Bolshevik tradition have to say to them?

 The book contains also other relevant documents on the Bolshevik Revolution and texts by Leon Trotsky, Rosa Luxemburg, and Hal Draper.